CHamilton02/hatsumai-BE/README.md

 ## 🐳 Docker

-This project includes Docker support for both development and production environments.
+This project includes Docker support for development environments.

 ### Development